 In 2006, Square Enix announced the Fabula Nova Crystallis subseries of Final Fantasy.
 The common theme of the subseries was the focus on important crystals that were tied to deities.
-Three games were announced: Final Fantasy XIII, Final Fantasy Type-0 and Final Fantasy Versus XIII.
+Three games were announced: Final Fantasy XIII, Final Fantasy Type-0, and Final Fantasy Versus XIII.
 In 2009, Final Fantasy XIII was released for the Playstation 3 and Xbox 360 to favourable critical and mixed fan reception.
-A number of fans found the game to be disappointing due its linear gameplay, lack of towns and underwhelming cast.
+A number of fans found the game to be disappointing due its linear gameplay, lack of towns, and underwhelming cast.
 Final Fantasy Type-0 was released for the Playstation Portable in 2011, and while it was received positively, many fans desired a Final Fantasy experience on console.
 They looked to Final Fantasy Versus XIII to satisfy their fix.
 With its fast paced action RPG combat, simplistic story, and open world, Versus XIII promised to be the antithesis of Final Fantasy XIII, a game they loathed.
 For years, fans of the series waited patiently without any updates on the game, save for a few screenshots and statements from Square Enix.
-Numerous cancellation rumors circled around gaming sites and fans doubted whether the game would ever get released.
+Numerous cancellation rumours circled around gaming sites, and fans doubted whether the game would ever get released.
 However, in 2012, Square Enix officially announced that Final Fantasy Versus XIII would be renamed Final Fantasy XV.
 The game received more frequent development updates following the announcement, but still faced multiple delays.
-On November 29th, 2016, Final Fantasy XV was released worldwide for the Playstation 4 and Xbox One, over 10 years after the game’s initial announcement.
-Given the extremely long development cycle, the disappointing Final Fantasy XIII and the general lack of consumer trust in Square Enix, Final Fantasy XV is a crucial game for fans, the future of the series and for Square Enix as a company.
-The game faced extremely high expectations, and while the game falls short in certain areas, Final Fantasy XV is a solid title deserving of the Final Fantasy name.
+Finally, on November 29th, 2016, Final Fantasy XV was released worldwide for the Playstation 4 and Xbox One, over 10 years after the game’s initial announcement.
+Given the extremely long development cycle, the disappointing Final Fantasy XIII, and general lack of consumer trust in Square Enix, Final Fantasy XV is a crucial game for fans, the future of the series, and for Square Enix as a company.
+The game faced extremely high expectations; and while it falls short in certain areas, Final Fantasy XV is a solid title deserving of the Final Fantasy name.

 Story (The following section contains minor spoilers)